A landscape architect could...

 - Prepare graphic representations and drawings of proposed plans and designs.

 - Compile and analyze data on conditions such as location, drainage, and location of structures for environmental reports and landscaping plans.

 Explore what you might do on the job with one of these projects...

-Do you have a specific question about a career in Civil Engineering that isn't answered on this page?
-Post your question on Science Buddies Ask an Expert Forum.
+Do you have a specific question about a career as a Landscape Architect that isn't answered on this page?
+Post your question on the Science Buddies Ask an Expert Forum.